 - The estate tax has been found to impose a big compliance burden on the U.S. economy, roughly equal to the amount of revenue raised.

 - With other countries having tax rates near zero, it encourages individuals to relocate to minimize taxation.
 This moves the wealth and future tax revenues abroad, which decreases the future tax base of the U.S.

 Change 6: Tax Deductions

-Obama has stated the he plans to reduce the deductions that are available to the wealthy (200K+ single, $250K+ married).
-He mentioned that he would possibly set a dollar cap to the amount of deductions that these individuals can take.
+Obama has stated he plans to reduce the deductions that are available to the wealthy (200K+ single, $250K+ married).
+He mentioned that he would possibly set a dollar cap to the number of deductions that these individuals can take.
 He has not mentioned any figures or which deductions could be impacted.

 Obama’s tax system is set to reduce the use of the medical expense deduction.
 Currently, total medical expenses in excess of 7.5% of a person’s adjusted AGI can be deducted.
 In 2013 this is set to go up to 10% of a person’s AGI, which means fewer people will qualify for this deduction.
 Even if they qualify, they will deduct a lower amount in 2013 than if they took the deduction in 2012.